-166. On Friday, September 13, 2019, Valisure submitted a Citizen's

-Petition to the FDA, disclosing the testing data.

-- 167. The Citizen's Petition requested that the FDA take five actions: - 1) request a recall and suspend sale of all lots of all products containing ranitidine.
-Given the drug's propensity to form the probable carcinogen NDMA, the drug is misbranded under Section 502 of the FDCA (21 U.S.C. § 352); - 2) conduct examinations and investigation under Section 702 (a) of the FDCA (21 U.S.C. § 372(a)) regarding these products, their manufacturing processes, and the manufacturer submissions made for FDA approval under 704 (a) of the FDCA (21 U.S.C. § 374(a)); - 3) provide information to the public regarding these products under Section 705(b) of the FDCA (21 U.S.C. § 375(b)); - 4) in addition to the instructions for disposal and/or return in the recall notices, issue additional guidance to the public for the safe disposal of ranitidine, given the recognized potential that the drug may degrade to form the probable carcinogen NDMA in municipal wastewater treatment plants and impact the public water supply; and

-5) promulgate regulations requiring robust independent chemical testing and verification of pharmaceuticals and, while these regulations are pending, issue guidance requesting such testing and verification.

-168. Shortly thereafter, various personal injury and class action lawsuits were filed against GSK and other ranitidine manufacturers.

-169. Within a few months, numerous voluntary recalls issued from various ranitidine manufacturers, including GSK.
+- 168. On Friday, September 13, 2019, Valisure submitted a Citizen's Petition to the FDA, disclosing the testing data. - 169.
+The Citizen's Petition requested that the FDA take five actions: - 1) request a recall and suspend sale of all lots of all products containing ranitidine.
+Given the drug's propensity to form the probable carcinogen NDMA, the drug is misbranded under Section 502 of the FDCA (21 U.S.C. § 352); - 2) conduct examinations and investigation under Section 702 (a) of the FDCA (21 U.S.C. § 372(a)) regarding these products, their manufacturing processes, and the manufacturer submissions made for FDA approval under 704 (a) of the FDCA (21 U.S.C. § 374(a)); - provide information to the public regarding these products under Section 705(b) of the FDCA (21 U.S.C. § 375(b)); - in addition to the instructions for disposal and/or return in the recall notices, issue additional guidance to the public for the safe disposal of ranitidine, given the recognized potential that the drug may degrade to form the probable carcinogen NDMA in municipal wastewater treatment plants and impact the public water supply; and - 5) promulgate regulations requiring robust independent chemical testing and verification of pharmaceuticals and, while these regulations are pending, issue guidance requesting such testing and verification. - 170.
+Shortly thereafter, various personal injury and class action lawsuits were filed against GSK and other ranitidine manufacturers. - 171.
+Within a few months, numerous voluntary recalls issued from various ranitidine manufacturers, including GSK. - 172.
+On October 2, 2019, the FDA announced a new testing protocol for NDMA in ranitidine.
+Valisure's citizen's petition noted that the high levels of

-170. On October 2, 2019, the FDA announced a new testing protocol for temperatures used in GC-MS. So, the FDA developed and published a testing methos using Liquid Chromatography ("LC"), which did not use elevated temperatures.
-This special protocol was limited to testing ranitidine-the January
+NDMA formation observed in its testing were caused, in part, by the elevated temperatures used in GC-MS. So, the FDA developed and published a testing methos using Liquid Chromatography ("LC"), which did not use elevated temperatures.
+This special protocol was limited to testing ranitidine-the January 2019 protocol for other drug substances remained the same.